MobilityData/gtfs.org/docs/schedule/examples/fares-v2.md

 | mnr_notam2pmpeak   | 20:00:00   | 24:00:00 | weekdays   |

-Each individual fare product is defined in `fare_products.txt`, in this example, only trips between zone 1 and 9 are listed.
+Each individual fare product is defined in `fare_products.txt`.
+In this example, only trips between zone 1 and 9 are listed.
 The full dataset would include a record for each price defined by a time and zone combination.
-Additionally, the example only uses one fare media (i.e. paper ticket) but additional combinations could be created if prices would also vary depending on fare media.
+Additionally, the example only displays one fare media (`paper`) but additional combinations could be created if prices would also vary based on the fare media.

 [**fare_products.txt**](../../reference/#fare_productstxt)